 Minimizes Pressure Ulcers

-This indicates the percentage of long-term patients who developed new or worsened pressure ulcers or bed sores.
-We factor in this statistic in computing both nursing and long-term care grades.
+This metric measures the percent of long-term patients that suffer from new or worsened pressure ulcers or bed sores.
+We consider this statistic when determining our nursing grades.

 Minimizes Serious Falls